 Just like the last words spoken by criminals before their executions, these words will be the last thing remembered by these celebrities.
 Some spoke to their family members, such as grunge rocker Kurt Cobain and Mexican actress Lupe Velez, while others focused more on themselves, such as in the notes left by author Hunter S. Thompson and poet Sara Teasdale.
 Some of these messages from famous people are extremely poignant, while others are sad or sarcastic.
-Other suicide notes or famous last words said very little, such as the simple goodbye uttered by poet Hart Crane before he jumped to his (presumed) death.
+Other suicide notes or famous last words said very little, such as the simple good bye uttered by poet Hart Crane before he jumped to his (presumed) death.
 Other examples feature artists using the best of their skills to leave a beautiful final message, such as Sergei Esenin's poem.
 One of the more upsetting quotes is from the Virginia Woolf letter.

 Which celebrities wrote suicide notes?
-These famous people left more questions than they did answers when they chose to take their own lives.
+Many of these famous people left more questions than they did answers when they chose to take their own lives.

 I feel certain that I'm going mad again.
 I feel we can't go through another of those terrible times.
 And I shan't recover this time.
 I begin to hear voices.